Integrate with Windows Update for Business

 - Collection: Click Browse to select the collection where you want to deploy the policy.

-- Allow remediation outside the maintenance window: If a maintenance window has been configured for the collection to which you're deploying the policy, enable this option to let compliance settings remediate the value outside of the maintenance window.
+- Allow remediation outside the maintenance window: If a maintenance window has been configured for the collection to which you're deploying the policy, enable this option to let policy settings remediate the value outside of the maintenance window.
 For more information about maintenance windows, see How to use maintenance windows.